 - Try playing soft music to claim your puppy at night.

-- Using ticking clock to simulate the sound of a heart beat can help to make your puppy feel like they are not alone.
+- Using a ticking clock to simulate the sound of a heart beat can help to make your puppy feel like they are not alone.
 Also giving them a safe hot water bottle wrapped in a blanket can help soothe them.
+Just make sure they don’t chew on it.

 - A modern version of the ticking clock and hot water bottle is a heated toy puppy like the Smart Pet Love Snuggle Puppy.
 This toy uses a mechanical pulsing heartbeat and heat pack to make your puppy feel like they are sleeping with another puppy.
 Although we did not know about this toy at the time we got our puppy, I have heard great reviews from people who have used it.